mmerkes/sudoku_solvers/README.md

 1. `parseBoard`: parse the string into a 2D array and convert strings to integers for easier manipulation

-2. `saveEmptyPositions`: iterate through the board and save all of the empty positions into an array so we can track which number are mutable and keep order to our testing
+2. `saveEmptyPositions`: iterate through the board and save all of the empty positions into an array so we can track which numbers are mutable and keep order to our testing

 3. `checkRow`, `checkColumn`, `check3x3Square`, `checkValue`: check the column, row and current 3x3 square for a match to the current value tested, which can all be called with `checkValue`